Hindu texts: Upanishads

 The Upanishads are a collection of Hindu texts which contain the central philosophical concepts of Hinduism.
 (Note: These include rebirth, karma, moksha, ascetic techniques and renunciation.
 Olivelle (1998)) The Upanishads are the foundation of Hindu philosophical thought and its diverse traditions.

 The Upanishads are commonly referred to as Vedānta, interpreted to mean either the "last chapters, parts of the Veda" or "the object, the highest purpose of the Veda".
 The concepts of Brahman (Ultimate Reality) and Ātman (Soul, Self) are central ideas in all the Upanishads, and "Know your Ātman" their thematic focus.
 The central ideas of the Upanishads have had a lasting influence on Hindu philosophy.
 (Note: Even though theoretically the whole of vedic corpus is accepted as revealed truth [shruti], in reality it is the Upanishads that have continued to influence the life and thought of the various religious traditions that we have come to call Hindu.
 Upanishads are the scriptures par excellence of Hinduism.)

 More than 200 Upanishads are known, of which ten are the oldest and most important and are referred to as the mukhya (main) or principal Upanishads.
 The ten mukhya Upanishads are: Isha, Kena, Katha, Prashna, Mundaka, Mandukya, Taittiriya, Aitareya, Chandogya, and Brihadaranyaka.
 The mukhya Upanishads are found mostly in the concluding part of the Brahmanas and Aranyakas and were, for centuries, memorized by each generation and passed down verbally.
 The early Upanishads all predate the Common Era, some in all likelihood pre-Buddhist (6th century BCE), down to the Maurya period.
 Of the remainder, some 95 Upanishads are part of the Muktika canon, composed from about the start of common era through medieval Hinduism.
 New Upanishads, beyond the 108 in the Muktika canon, continued being composed through the early modern and modern era, though often dealing with subjects unconnected to Hinduism.

 Smriti

 Smriti is the classification of literature which includes various scriptures and Itihasas (epics like the Ramayana and Mahabharata), Harivamsa Puranas, Agamas and Darshanas.
 This genre of texts includes the Sutras and Shastras of the six schools of Hindu philosophy: Samkhya, Yoga, Nyaya, Vaisheshika, Mimamsa and Vedanta.

 The Sutras and Shastras texts were compilations of technical or specialized knowledge in a defined area.
 The earliest are dated to the latter half of the 1st millennium BCE.
-The Dharma-shastras (law books), derivatives of the Dharma-sutras.
-Other examples were bhautikashastra "physics", rasayanashastra "chemistry", jīvashastra "biology", vastushastra "architectural science", shilpashastra "science of sculpture", arthashastra "economics" and nītishastra "political science".
-It also includes Tantras and Agama literature.
+These include the Dharmashastras (law books), which are derivatives of the Dharmasutras.
+The Dharmasutras are part of the larger group of ritual texts known as Kalpasutras, which contain the Shrautasutras (texts on Vedic rituals), and Grhyasutras (texts on domestic rituals).
+Other examples are bhautikashastra "physics", rasayanashastra "chemistry", jīvashastra "biology", vastushastra "architectural science", shilpashastra "science of sculpture", arthashastra "economics" and nītishastra "political science".
+This group of texts also includes Tantras and Agama literature.